-Vegetation monitoring will be established prior to any control of ungulates and will measure the survival and growth of indicator species within the understorey tier and sapling tiers in permanent plots.
-A sample of seedlings will be tagged and may also fenced (ungulate excluded) seedlings as a control group.
-Indicator species should focus on highly palatable species such as species for monitoring trends in condition (Monks et al. 2010).
-These will likely include; tawa, hinau, kamahi, mahoe, hangehange, large-leafed coprosma shrubs, toropapa, pate and pikopiko - species which represent most tiers of the forest structure.
-The target performance outcome will be >75% of tagged palatable individual plants showing no sign of animal pest browsing 5 years after the completion of road construction.
-Tagged plants will also show positive growth (changes in average height) over sampling periods in trait groups (e.g. highly palatable understorey species).
+Vegetation monitoring will be established prior to any control of ungulates and possums.
+A biostatistician shall be engaged to advise on the appropriate methodology intensity for survey work.
+Recovery of the ungulate browsed understorey tier and will measure the survival and growth of indicator species in seedling ratio plots (Sweetapple & Nugent 2004) in association with Recce plots (to describe forest composition). within the understorey tier and sapling tiers in permanent plots.
+A sample of seedlings will be tagged and half will be may also fenced (ungulate excluded) seedlings as a control group.
+Indicator species should focus on highly palatable species such as species for monitoring trends in condition (Monks)

+et al. 2010).
+Tagged seedlings hese will likelywill include; tawa, the canopy -dominant which is suffering recruitment failure, as also described in Whanganui National Park (Hawcroft & Husheer 2009)., hinau, kamahi, mahoe, hangehange, large-leafed coprosma shrubs, toropapa, pate and pikopiko - species which represent most tiers of the forest structure.
+The target performance outcome will be >75% of tagged palatable individual plants showing no sign of animal pest browsing 5 years after the completion of road construction c.f. controls.
+Seedlings Tagged plants will also show positive growth (changes in average height) over sampling periods in trait groups (e.g. highly palatable understorey species).

-Canopy health monitoring will likely use a combination of methods including FBI (foliar browse index; Payton et al. 1999) monitoring of palatable species and significant trees such as swamp maire, northern rata, thin-barked totara, mahoe, kaikomako, pate.
-General measurements of canopy density (by measuring chlorophyll) will be trialled using drone imagery.
+Possum impact monitoring Canopy health monitoring will likely use a combination of methods including FBI (foliar browse index; Payton et al. 1999) monitoring of palatable species and significant trees such as swamp maire, northern rata, thin barked totara, mahoe, kaikomako, pate. and potentially Ggeneral measurements of canopy density (by measuring chlorophyll using drone imagery imagery will) will be trialled using drone imagery.
 The outcome performance target is to achieve a statistically significant improvement in canopy density and mean browse scores are below a 1 (1-25%) by year 5.
+It is expected that recovery of browsed tree canopies will not show any improvement in canopy density after 5-6 years, because possum diet changes with control, with remaining individuals consuming more very highly preferred species and resources (Sweetapple et al. 2014), For this reason the feasibility of monitoring very highly preferred resources, such as flowers and fruit of hinau (Cowan & Waddington 1990) or potentially kohekohe (Nugent et al. 2002) if sufficient individuals can be found, will be investigated during initial monitoring establishment.

 Within the valley floor areas, additional monitoring plots will be placed as the recovery of these (kahikatea, pukatea and riparian forest) communities from pest management has not been commonly monitored.
-In these communities additional indicator species will likely be measured, such as pukatea which seedling regeneration is currently being suppressed by cattle browsing, though this species is known to recruit in the presence of goats.
+In these communities additional indicator species will likely be measured, such as pukatea which seedling regeneration is currently being suppressed by cattle browseing, though this species is known to recruit in the presence of goats.

-These monitoring performance targets should allow success of the offset to be determined resulting in improved plant and population health (e.g. recovery towards expected demography distributions such as reverse J-shaped curve for tawa).
+The outcome objectives and performance targets (described above) are considered to be mandatory for achieving the biodiversity offset calculated for vegetation se monitoring performance targets should allow success of the offset to be determined resulting in improved plant and population health (e.g. recovery towards expected demography distributions such as reverse J-shaped curve for tawa).
 The forecast measures of ecological integrity used within the offset calculator were +5% and +5.25% by year 10 (no net loss) and +8% and 9% by year 15 (net gain) (Singers 2018).
 It is considered that if the performance targets described above are met or exceeded, then no net loss and net gain will have occurred.